nuraci/micropython/docs/library/pyb.UART.rst

 Methods
 -------

+.. method:: uart.setinterrupt(chr)

+   Set the character which interrupts running Python code.
+This is set to 3 (CTRL-C) by default, and when a CTRL-C character is received over the UART port, a KeyboardInterrupt exception is raised.

+   Set to -1 to disable this interrupt feature.
+This is useful when you want to send raw bytes over the UART port

 .. method:: uart.init(baudrate, bits=8, parity=None, stop=1, \*, timeout=1000, timeout_char=0, read_buf_len=64)

    Initialise the UART bus with the given parameters: